-Thinking about the benefits of team sports, the College of Education at the University of Missouri helps cultivate dedicated, resolute instructors with the master of education in educational, school and counseling psychology degree program with an emphasis in positive coaching and athletic leadership.
+Thinking about the benefits of team sports, the College of Education and Human Development at the University of Missouri helps cultivate dedicated, resolute instructors with the master of education in educational, school and counseling psychology degree program with an emphasis in positive coaching and athletic leadership.
 Geared toward coaching, training and administrative professionals currently holding a bachelor’s and seeking to advance their career with a master’s, this fully online program fuses sports, coaching and positive psychology with athletic training to elevate student athletes’ wellbeing.
 The curriculum and practice-based instruction help you provide stronger, more empathetic instruction, transform into a more resilient leader who guides not through demeaning tactics but earnest, purposeful persistence, and highlight how supportive teamwork fuels achievement and excellence on and off the field.

 Developed with input from Mizzou’s Department of Athletics, this master's in education with an emphasis in positive coaching and athletic leadership consists of a 30 credit–hour course sequence, with classes held in eight-week sessions.
 Attend part-time to complete the program in two and a half years, or expand your credentials after just a year as a full-time online student.
 Make a deep impact from home to transform your athletes, teach perseverance and improve how you coach through innovative strategies.

 Official nameMaster of education in educational, school and counseling psychology with an emphasis in positive coaching and athletic leadership